What will it take to end homelessness, so it is brief when it occurs and rarely experienced at all?

-In 2015, Community Solutions launched Built For Zero, a network of cities and counties committed to driving to zero homelessness, beginning with chronic and veteran homelessness.
+In 2015, Community Solutions launched Built For Zero, a network of cities and counties committed to ending homelessness, beginning with chronic and veteran homelessness.
 Since then, it has grown into a movement of more than 80 communities in the United States proving homelessness is solvable.
-Pursuing and reaching a definition known as functional zero, they have proven that it requires a new way of thinking and working built upon a community-wide commitment to bringing every person home.
+Pursuing and reaching a definition known as functional zero, they have proven that addressing homelessness requires a data-driven way of working built upon a community-wide commitment to bringing every person home.

 - Data is the catalyst.
-We have helped communities raise the bar on how data is used, and their power to create local systems designed to end homelessness.
+We have helped communities raise the bar on how data is used, and their power to create homeless response systems designed to end homelessness.

 - Collaboration makes radical change possible.
 We help communities bring together the full force of their community, which requires everyone at the table.

 - We are working to clear the path of structural and systemic barriers, from innovating new housing models, to disrupting inflow into homelessness, to advocating for policy that helps communities end homelessness.